Fukushima Product Promotion Center

-Fukushima Prefecture Souvenir Shop (also known as the ‘Bussankan’) is a short walk from the west exit of Fukushima Station.
+The Fukushima Product Promotion Center (also known as the ‘Bussankan’) is a short walk from the west exit of Fukushima Station and is the best spot to buy unique souvenirs from your trip to Fukushima.

 Enjoy a delicious lunch, and even do a sake tasting, at the Fukushima Lounge.
-All food and sake has been grown and produced locally in Fukushima – a prefecture which is blessed with a wealth of natural beauty.
+All food and sake has been grown and produced locally in Fukushima.

 Browse locally-made items – which have been designed over generations in response to Fukushima’s rich history and culture, and have become representative of various areas of Fukushima Prefecture – displayed and sold in the ‘Local Products’ section.